carbonalyser/Carbonalyser/README.md

 ## Support & source code

-Questions, bug reports and feature requests are to be addressed to communication@theshiftproject.org
+Questions, bug reports and feature requests are to be addressed to communication@theshiftproject.org.

+More information on the [wiki](https://github.com/AAABBBCCCAAAA/Carbonalyser/wiki).

 Source code is available in open access: https://github.com/supertanuki/Carbonalyser

-## Contributors
+#### Contributors

 Developer: [Richard Hanna](https://twitter.com/richardhanna).